ciberkleid/platform-automation/README.md

 # platform-automation
-Repository for using platform-automation
+Repository for easily using PCF Platform Automation

-Before you start, you should have:
+# Before you start, you should have:

 1. The URL, username and password of the Ops Manager you want to target
 2. Your Pivnet API api_token